JOURNALISM AND MEDIA STUDIES (JMS)

 JMS 328 - DOCUMENTARY PHOTOGRAPHY

 An exploration of documentary photography consisting of camera usage, shooting assignments, slide lectures, and computer work using Photoshop.
 No previous photography experience required.
 Cameras will be provided for the semester.
 This course will introduce the computer as a powerful tool for the photographer.
 We will discuss the ethical, philosophical and practical considerations regarding digital imaging.
 We will be using flat-bed scanners, 35mm slide and negative scanners, and digital cameras for inputting images into the computer.
-Adobe Photoshop will be our primary imaging program.
+Adobe Lightroom will be our primary imaging program.

 Credits: 3